-Tenders will be received at the Bank of New South Wales up till Wednesday next for a Tasmanian Government Loan to the amount of £500,000, in Four per cent.
+Tenders will be received at the Bank of New South Wales up till Wednesday next for a Tasmanian Government at to the amount of £500,000, in Four per cent.
 Debentures.
 The minimum fixed is 98.
+Loan to the amount of £500,000, in Four per cent.
+Debentures.